All Episodes

 I wish I wouldn't have said it that way.

-I want to help middle income Americans.
+I want to help middle-income Americans.

-I want to get people out of poverty into the middle income category.
+I want to get people out of poverty into the middle-income category.

-And I want to make sure our safety net is appropriately able to care for our poor.
+But of course, I'm concerned and worried about all Americans, and I want to make sure our safety net is appropriately able to care for our poor.

 I'm concerned about all citizens.

-But now and then you misspeak.
+But now and then, you misspeak.

 You have to acknowledge it.